 \paragraph{Mitigating Plasticity Loss}

-Existing methods for mitigating loss of plasticity are targeting one or more of the aforementioned pathologies \citep{klein2024plasticitylossdeepreinforcement}.
-Broadly speaking, these approaches fall into two categories: (i) {continuous interventions}, which apply at every step of the optimization, and (ii) {intermittent interventions}, which periodically reset or perturb parameters \citep{juliani2024study}.
-For example, \citet{lyle2024disentangling} shows that combining $L2$ regularization (to control parameter norm growth) with layer normalization (to stabilize pre-activation distributions) is highly effective.
-Other approaches regularize the singular values of the layer-wise Jacobians \citep{lewandowski2024learning} to maintain parameter distributions close to a random initialization \citep{he2015delving, hinton2006reducing}.
+Existing methods for mitigating loss of plasticity target one or more of the aforementioned pathologies \citep{klein2024plasticitylossdeepreinforcement}.
+Broadly speaking, these approaches fall into two categories: (i) {continuous interventions} that apply at every optimization step, and (ii) intermittent interventions that periodically reset or perturb parameters \citep{juliani2024study}.
+For example, \citet{lyle2024disentangling} shows that combining $L2$ regularization to control parameter norm growth with layer normalization to stabilize pre-activation distributions is highly effective.
+Other approaches regularize the singular values of the layer-wise Jacobians \citep{lewandowski2024learning} to maintain parameter distributions close to a uniform random initialization \citep{he2015delving, hinton2006reducing}.
 Architectural changes such as PELU \citep{godfrey2019evaluation}, CRELU \citep{shang2016understanding, abbas2023loss}, and adaptive rational activations \citep{delfosse2021adaptive} avoid the saturation of neurons.
 In contrast, periodic interventions, such as Shrink \& Perturb \citep{ash2020warm}, continual backpropagation (CBP) \citep{dohare_loss_2024}, and ReDo \citep{sokar2023dormant}, selectively reset dormant neurons.
 Empirically, hybrid strategies---typically involving $L2$ regularization combined with either architectural or periodic interventions---exhibit the strongest performance \citep{lyle2024disentangling, juliani2024study}, implying that plasticity loss can emerge from multiple mechanisms.